infinitered/ignite/docs/Components-Checkbox.md

 ### `onToggle`

 The function to call when the checkbox is toggled.
-This prop is required.
+This prop is optional, but the checkbox will not be interactable unless this is passed.
 Note that this function can be passed directly, as the `Checkbox` component will handle inverting the value.

 ```tsx
 <Checkbox